gazebosim/gz-transport/tutorials/07_relay.md

 otherwise the communication will not work.

 Example: Imagine that you're running a publisher in your home machine.
-Tipically, you'll be using a private IP address behind your home router doing NAT.
+Typically, you'll be using a private IP address behind your home router doing NAT.
 If you try to run a subscriber node inside a computer over the internet using a public IP, things will not work even using `IGN_RELAY`.
 The discovery protocol will reach the subscriber and back (thanks to the NAT), but things will